rahmsss/B188_Mangbisa/README.md

 <h2>Part 1: Theoretical Background and Manual Calculation</h2>

-The A* algorithm is an informed search technique that finds the shortest path by calculating a total estimated cost, F(n), for every node
+The algorithm is an informed search technique that finds the shortest path by calculating a total estimated cost, F(n), for every node

 <h3>The Core A* Cost Function</h3>